DragonMinded/libdragon/boot/README.md

 then you will need to handle compression in some other means (or modify `n64elfcompress`).

-NOTE: at the moment of writing, `n64elfcompress` does not support ELFs with headers in 64-bit format.

 #### Format details

 A compressed ELF contains one or more segments which are made of compressed data.